Travel is the only thing you buy that makes you richer.

-There are always miscellaneous costs in everything that you do.
-And travelling is no exception.
+There are always miscellaneous costs in everything that you do

 The biggest forgotten cost that we have found is travel vaccinations and medicines.

-Now, it depends where you are going to as to whether you will be affected, but if you are, you can’t skimp on medical things.
+It depends on where you are going to as to whether you will be affected, but if you are, you can’t skimp on medical things.
 Please note, I am not a medical professional, so this is what I have learnt from my doctors, it is not a binding medical fact.

-Typhiod: Same deal as Tetanus, go to your GP, it is free.
-You get one shot and then a booster within (I think) 6 months and you are covered for a further 3 years, then its a booster every 3 years after.
+Same deal as Tetanus, go to your GP, it is free.
+You get one shot and then a booster within (I think) 6 months and you are covered for a further 3 years, then it’s a booster every 3 years after.

 Other medical vaccinations I have not needed yet, so if you have any knowledge, let me know!